luyadev/luya.io/docs/guide/ngrest/index.md

 }
 ```

 By default the pagination (pager) will be enabled if the count of rows is more then 250.
-You can disabled this behavior by turning of the `luya\admin\ngrest\base\Api::$autoEnablePagination`.
+You can disabled this behavior by turning of the <class name="luya\admin\ngrest\base\Api" prop="autoEnablePagination" />.

 ```php
 public $autoEnablePagination = false;
 ```

-You can also force the API to always generate a pagination by setting `luya\admin\ngrest\base\Api::$pagination` property as followed:
+You can also force the API to always generate a pagination by setting <class name="luya\admin\ngrest\base\Api" prop="pagination" /> property as followed:

 ```php
 public $pagination = ['pageSize' => 100];